-Pickpocketing is much more common in Italy than in United States.
+Pickpocketing is much more common in Europe than in the United States.
 We advise keeping an eye on your belongings and using across-the-body bags with zippers to protect against pickpockets.
-Make sure you know Italy's emergency phone number (112), and always travel in groups.
-There may be some beggars in Pavia, but you need not feel intimidated by them; simply be cautious.
+Make sure you know Spain's emergency phone number (112), and always travel in groups.
+There are many beggars in Zaragoza, but you need not feel intimidated by them; simply be cautious.